roundspecs/all_about_cp/index.md

    $i: (a_i>a_{i-1}) \land (a_i>a_{i+1})$\
    $i: (a_i<a_{i-1}) \land (a_i<a_{i+1})$

-In each step binary search results in 1 of 3 possible outcomes:
+For this category of problems, in each step there can be 1 of 3 possible outcomes:

-1. its a match!
+1. Its a match!
-1. search in left half
+1. Search in left half
-1. search in right half
+1. Search in right half

 All such problems can be simplified into this diagram, where `>` represents 'look right', `<` represents 'look left' and `=` represents 'its a match'.
 ```